 You’ll always be able to find bass, catfish, and crappie in the waters here, as well as plenty of places to rent paddleboards and kayaks.

-The natural jewel of the piedmont region, Jordan Lake sits in the heart of the most developed area of North Carolina and offers a breath of fresh air.
+The natural jewel of the piedmont region, Jordan Lake sits in the heart of the most developed area of North Carolina and offers a breath of fresh air from cities like Durham and Raleigh.
 The largely undeveloped shoreline is perfect for weekend camping trips, and the number of put-in spots and clay-covered beaches creates the recipe for a great day.

 If you’re packing the s’mores, you’ll have your pick of over 1,000 campsites.
 Be sure to extend your campsite booking long enough to cover some ground.
 Thirteen miles of hiking trails grant visitors up-close looks at bald eagle species.